tugend/github.tugend.io/pages/_posts/2021-06-18-cancellation-tokens.md

 ---
 title: Cancellation Tokens
-category: code-tips
+category: technical
-tags: language structure c-sharp
+tags: programming C#
 ---

 `System.Threading` expose an elegant model for 'coordinating the canceling of